SAP/cf-nodejs-logging-support/v2/cf-nodejs-logging-support/docs/general-usage/02-message-logs.md

 ## Get log level

-For local testing purposes you can get the current level of a logging instance by calling the getLoggingLevel method:
+For local testing purposes you can also get the current level of a logging instance by calling the getLoggingLevel method:

 ```js
 log.getLoggingLevel();